-Royal Dutch Shell plc said last week it is progressing on its Pearl GTL (gas-to-liquids) project as well as its Qatargas 4 liquefied natural gas (LNG) project.
+Royal Dutch Shell plc said Monday it is making good progress on its Pearl GTL (gas-to-liquids) project as well as its Qatargas 4 liquefied natural gas (LNG) project.
 Shell is partnering in both Pearl GTL and Qatargas 4 with Qatar Petroleum, the state-owned oil and gas company of Qatar.

 Pearl GTL will convert about 1.6 Bcf/d of gas into products such as gasoil, high-specification lubricants, base oils and chemicals feedstock.
 The project is designed to produce 120,000 b/d of natural gas liquids (NGL) and ethane, and 140,000 b/d of GTL products and is expected to be the world's largest GTL plant.
 Shell is funding 100% of the development costs under a profit-sharing agreement with the state of Qatar.